Skip to content

 DIAGNOSIS & TESTS

-To diagnose NAFLD, your healthcare provider may check your blood and order a scan of your liver.
+To diagnose MASLD, your healthcare provider may check your blood and order a scan of your liver.
 If your healthcare provider thinks you may have a more severe liver disease, you may need a liver biopsy.
 In this procedure, your healthcare provider inserts a needle through your skin and removes a small piece of tissue from your liver.
 This tissue is looked at under a microscope to check for signs of severe liver disease.

 TREATMENT

 If your cholesterol and blood sugar levels are high, your healthcare provider may give you medicine to lower them.
-If a medicine you take is causing your NAFLD, your healthcare provider may consider switching you to a different medicine.
+If a medicine you take is causing your MASLD, your healthcare provider may consider switching you to a different medicine.

 FOR MORE INFORMATION